 Tom Petty: The Heartland Rock Icon

-Tom Petty was an American singer-songwriter and guitarist who became a cornerstone of heartland rock and classic rock radio.
-Hailing from Gainesville, Florida, he achieved massive commercial success, selling over 80 million records worldwide and being inducted into the Rock and Roll Hall of Fame in 2002.
+Tom Petty was an American singer-songwriter and bandleader who became a cornerstone of heartland rock and classic radio.
+Hailing from Gainesville, Florida, he and his band the Heartbreakers crafted a legacy spanning four decades, selling over 80 million records worldwide and earning induction into the Rock and Roll Hall of Fame in 2002.

 Early career